Sloan-Performing-Arts-Center/venue-audio/specs.md

 Remove all **${\color{blue}\text{blue}}$** cables and any remaining **${\color{#DAA520}\text{yellow}}$** or **${\color{red}\text{red}}$** cables.

+---

+> TODO let's get an annotated photo of the blank patch bay, green/permanent only

+---

 ## Permanent Patch Points

 The following patch points should always be connected, to at least one side.